 Originally harvested from Northern California’s old growth redwood forests, the reclaimed Bay Bridge redwood lumber from these structures is magnificent.
-Available in 12×12 (in lengths up to 26′ !), 6×12 and 1×12 the color, stability, tight grain structure, and durability are astonishing.
+Available in 12×12 (net 11-1/4″ x 11-1/4″ lengths up to 26′ ), 6×12 (net 5-1/4″ x 11-1/4″ in 7′ lengths) and 1×12 (net 3/4″x 11-1/4″, lengths up to 22′) the color, stability, tight grain structure, and durability are astonishing.
 Free of knots, this reclaimed Bay Bridge redwood lumber could be milled into 2x slabs to make exquisite furniture pieces (tables, desks, bars, etc.), made into one of a kind interior/exterior siding, or used as unique, exposed beams or mantle pieces (most of the 6×12 measure 7′).
-The 1×12 is available in random lengths and served as the wall paneling throughout Steph Curry’s Under Armour pop up store in Oakland.
+The 1×12 is available in random lengths and served as the wall paneling throughout Steph Curry’s Under Armor store.
 Get your piece of Bay Area history before, like the old eastern span, it’s all gone!

 Our FSC Certified Lumber is Sustainable and Green: